TianxinZheng/Belay/README.md

 ### How to run it?

-1. install all needed packages pip install -r requirements.txt
+1. install all needed packages
+  `pip install -r requirements.txt`

 2. create local database
-open your mysql database with mysql -u root -p paste the sql query in DBDatabaseCreation.sql to create database rxli paste the sql query in DBTableCreation.sql to create tables change the DB_NAME, DB_USERNAME, DB_PASSWORD to your database in secrets.cfg
+- open your mysql database with `mysql -u root -p`
+- run the files in `DBMigration` to create tables
+- change the DB_NAME, DB_USERNAME, DB_PASSWORD to your database in secrets.cfg

-3. run the following code to start the project on port 5000 python -m flask run -p 5000
+3. run the following code to start the project on port 5000 `python -m flask run -p 5000`

 ### Functionalities